gaoxinge/something/problems encountered when using git/README.md

 As the title, there are three different `master` in git:

 - `master`: local branch
-- `origin/master`: remote branch, sometimes we use `remote/origin/master` or `origin master` instead
+- `origin/master`: remote branch, sometimes we use `remote/origin/master` instead

 ### reference